Babooga/College/README.md

 # College
-hello everyone, this main branch is where I immortalize everything I learned while at university
+hi everyone, in this main branch is where I capture everything I learned while at university, spesialy at code.